hazelcast/hazelcast/docs/design/sql/05-dml.md

   constructor
-- Portable (supported just for IMDG data structures) - if `InMemoryFormat` is set to `BINARY` it requires just `ClassDefinition` to be registered upfront, if `InMemoryFormat` is set to `OBJECT` it requires also Portable factory and Portable class itself on the classpath
+- Portable (supported just for IMDG data structures) - if `InMemoryFormat` is set to `BINARY` it requires just `ClassDefinition` to be registered upfront, if `InMemoryFormat` is set to `OBJECT` it requires also Portable factory and Portable class itself on the classpath.
+Currently, temporal types as well as `BigInteger` & `BigDecimal` are not supported.

 Serialization formats have following precedence (the order in which we check whether given serialization can be applied):